-Reem has recently completed a PhD in English Language Teaching and Applied Linguistics at Centre for Applied Linguistics at Warwick University.
+Reem completed a PhD in English Language Teaching and Applied Linguistics at Centre for Applied Linguistics at Warwick University.
 Reem's PhD focused on the engagement experiences of Syrian Refugee Teachers with teaching English through drama in Turkey.

 Reem is currently doing research on exploring the re-integration experience of refugees under Covid-19 in collaboration with artist Paul O'Donnell from Coventry.
 This project is part of Coventry Creates fund by Coventry UK City of Culture 2021 and University of Warwick.